DarkMage13/Dotfiles/sddm-astronaut-theme/README.md

 # sddm-Flandre

-This sddm theme is completely copied of sddm-astronaut-theme : **[github](https://github.com/Keyitdev/sddm-astronaut-theme/tree/master/Themes).
+This sddm theme is completely copied of sddm-astronaut-theme on [github](https://github.com/Keyitdev/sddm-astronaut-theme/tree/master/Themes).
 I just changed the background image, the fonts and other stuff here and there.

 ## Installation